lechium/TVControlCenter/README.md

 There are header dumps of all the afformentioned existing plugins available on this repo, a mostly working theos template & a sample project (the one i showed the video of earlier today on twitter)

-There is an aggegate sample that will build the tweak needed to run plugins from /Library/TVSystemMenuModules instead of the default system path, it is generally a good idea to keep our bundles separate from the official system ones.
+There is an aggegate theos sample that will build the tweak needed to run plugins from /Library/TVSystemMenuModules instead of the default system path AND the sample HelloWorld plugin, it attempts to restart backboardd, but that part isnt quite working yet.